hydroper-jet/lang/spec/1.0/source/src/jetdoc.md

 }
 ```

+### path property

+The top-level `path` property specifies the base path for resolving paths referenced in the top-level `files` property and in each section.

 ### files property

 The top-level `files` property contains zero or more file paths using a match pattern.
 Files are resolved from the directory specified by the top-level `path` property.